Coronavirus support for the self-employed

 - This is not tax-free income.
 The payments will form part of your trading profit for the year and be taxed along with the rest of your trading profits through your Self-Assessment Tax Returns.

-SEISS is effectively a three step plan and we are at Step 1:
+SEISS is effectively a three step plan:

 - Eligibility decided by HMRC